Hush Puppies

 This post may contain affiliate links.
 Read my full disclosure policy.

-Hush puppies are a beloved Southern dish that pair perfectly with seafood or BBQ.
-These crispy, bite-sized fritters are made from a cornmeal-based batter, similar to cornbread, that’s deep-fried until golden brown and crispy on the outside and soft and fluffy on the inside.
+Hush puppies are a beloved Southern dish that pair perfectly with seafood recipes or BBQ.
+These crispy, bite-sized fritters are made from a cornmeal-based batter, similar to cornbread, that’s deep-fried until perfectly crispy on the outside and soft and fluffy on the inside.
 There are many theories about how they got their adorable name, but one popular story suggests that hunters and fishermen would fry up cornmeal batter to “hush the puppies” during cookouts and fish-fries.

-When making hush puppies, the right ratio of cornmeal to flour is essential to achieve a light and crispy texture.
+For a hush puppy recipe, the right ratio of cornmeal to flour is essential to achieve a light and crispy texture.
 Too much cornmeal can result in gritty and heavy fritters.
 I also like to add melted butter for richness, buttermilk for tang, and a hint of Cajun spice to kick up the flavor.
 Of all the variations I’ve tried and tested, these hush puppies stand out as the absolute best.

 What You’ll Need To Make Hush Puppies

-- Cajun Spice and Cayenne Pepper: Add a kick of heat and a depth of flavor, giving the hush puppies a spicy, aromatic profile.
+- Cajun Spice And Cayenne Pepper: Add a kick of heat and flavor.

-- Eggs: Act as a binder, holding the ingredients together, and contribute to the richness and structure of the dough.
+- Eggs: Act as a binder and also contribute richness and structure.

 - Jump to the printable recipe for precise measurements